 CHOLESTEROL FROM FOOD

-Only animal products – meat, dairy, and eggs – contain cholesterol, and most saturated fat also comes from animal products, too.
+Only animal products – meat, dairy, and eggs – contain cholesterol.
+Most saturated fat also comes from animal products.
 Butter, meat, cheese, and processed foods like pastries, cakes, and ice creams contain significant amounts.

 There is some saturated fat in vegan foods, too, including coconut oil, palm oil, and processed foods, but there is generally much less saturated fat in vegan diets, which is one reason they can be so healthy.
 We get all that we need, but not too much.